-- 1. Net income plus retained earnings, plus or minus the balance of the income equalisation account for the last financial year. - 2.
-Realised capital gains, net of expenses, minus realised capital losses, net of expenses, recognised during the financial year, plus net capital gains of a similar nature recognised during previous financial years and which have not been distributed or accumulated, plus or minus the balance of the capital gains equalisation account.
+1. Net income plus retained earnings, plus or minus the balance of the income equalisation account for the last financial year.

+2. Realised capital gains, net of expenses, minus realised capital losses, net of expenses, recognised during the financial year, plus net capital gains of a similar nature recognised during previous financial years and which have not been distributed or accumulated, plus or minus the balance of the capital gains equalisation account.

 The sums mentioned in points 1 and 2 may be distributed in full or in part independently of each other.

 DISTRIBUTABLE INCOME ACC UNITS DIS UNITS

-Allocation of net income Accumulation Distribute ed or carri ed forward as
+Allocation of net income Accumulation (dividends are recorded e Distributed or carried forward as decided by the management

-recorded on an decided by the management
+on an accruals basis) company

-company Allocation of net realised capital gains Accumulation (dividends are Distribute d or carri ed forward as or losses recorded on an decided by the management company
+Allocation of net realised capital gains or losses Accumulation (dividends are recorded e Distributed or carried forward as decided by the management

+on an accruals basis) company